There are several areas of funding that we will continue to fund, and we have Endowments which have been set up to support these funds in perpetuity

 The women who are referred to our program all have one thing in common – each has undergone a mastectomy.
 Faced with limited financial resources, they often walk into our office feeling broken and low-spirited.
 Our program coordinator says once she visits with them and fits them with a prosthesis and bra to suit their need, they undergo a wonderful transformation.
 Many of them say that the prosthesis makes them feel whole again.
 They walk away grateful, with their heads held high, and with a sense of regained dignity.

 Because our program operates solely on charitable contributions, and because it is the only program of its kind in the Valley, our challenge is to continue seeking additional resources to continue this worthy service.
-A gift of $250 provides a life changing experience for a Valley woman.
+A gift of $300 provides a life changing experience for a Valley woman.
 The community can help by offering financial support to the Carolyn Fund to ensure that it remains in existence for future patients.
+We are grateful to the continuing generosity of The South Padre Island Walk for Women as well as the Tichenor family for their support of this fund, which is now able to provide these services for at least 20 women per year.